saeed-sufi/HtmlCSS/README.md

 * You should use the media attribute only in art direction scenarios; when you do use media, don't also offer media conditions within the sizes attribute.

+* For images you always need to define `width` and `height` attributes explicitely.
+Otherwise, browser can't find out the dimensions of the image unless after downloading the image which is too late and causes content shift.
+For picture elements in cropping scenario, use fixed height on the image container element.
 ## Flexbox

 * If a flex item has an explicit width, its `flex-basis` is set to that width.
 Otherwise, it will be sized according to the width of its content.
 Also, if you set `flex-basis: 0;` it means all the space is free to grab by flexbox and be shared in proportion.